-9 Sleep Masks That Will Keep The Sun Out At Home & On Planes
+11 Sleep Masks That Will Keep The Sun Out At Home & On Planes

-We may have dreaded nap time as a kid, but these days, we'd give anything for a midday snooze because sleep is scarce.
-Whether it's one of those nights when we can't stop mentally replaying the Stranger Things Season 3 finale or the coffee we had at 4 p.m. is still kicking at 11 p.m., getting a full eight hours is nearly impossible.
+We may have dreaded nap time as a kid, but these days, we'd give anything for a midday snooze — because sleep is scarce.
+Whether it's one of those nights when we can't stop humming to the A Star Is Born soundtrack or the coffee we had at 4 p.m. is still kicking at 11 p.m., getting a full eight hours is nearly impossible.
 While you can turn to essential oils or rainforest sounds to help, one of the easiest ways to help create a good sleep environment is by wearing an eye mask.

 Your eyes are able to detect light even if your lids are closed, making it tough to get rest if there is any type of sunlight or digital light in your vicinity.
 An eye mask helps block everything out — including your partner scrolling on Instagram in bed next to you or your neighbor messing with the reading light on a red-eye flight.